Table of contents

 Automated Guided Vehicles (AGVs) are used to transport large and small loads in logistics or assembly lines.

 One area that is blooming is robotic applications in medicine or healthcare.
-Robots can impact a wide area of healthcare practices, including surgery, rehabilitation, therapy, and even mental health.
-Nevertheless, this industry is heavily dependent on efficiency, precision and advances in robotics.
+Robots can impact many healthcare practices, including surgery, rehabilitation, therapy, and mental health.
+Nevertheless, this industry is heavily dependent on efficiency, precision, and advances in robotics.

 The industry is evolving to support this.
-An International Federation of Robotics report states that the total sales of robotics in healthcare were around $1.9 billion, and it accounted for 29 per cent.
+An International Federation of Robotics report states that the total sales of robotics in healthcare were around $1.9 billion, accounting for 29 percent.
 A report by Markets and Markets says that the medical robots market is about to reach $16.74 billion by 2023.
-The most critical applications in Healthcare are in robot-assisted surgery, therapy and rehabilitation robots- which aid people with a disability or provide physical or cognitive therapy.
+The most critical applications in Healthcare are in robot-assisted surgery, therapy, and rehabilitation robots- which aid people with a disability or provide physical or cognitive therapy.

 Robotic surgery will have massive potential.
 Organizations like Microbot, Intuitive Surgical, and Mazor are top industry players in robotic surgery technology.
 Robot-assisted surgeries are already being utilized in significant procedures by the British National Health Service (NHS).
 Boston Children’s Hospital in Massachusetts operated alongside doctors to fix a child’s heart valve.